 Community & charitable giving:

-Any returns of their tennis shoes made from recycled plastic are refurbished and given to someone in need via their partnership with Sole4Soles
+Any returns of their tennis shoes made from recycled plastic are refurbished and given to someone in need via their partnership with Sole4Soles.

 Thousand Fell is a member of 1% for the Planet.

-Vivaia’s Ethical and Sustainability Practices
+Dooeys’ Ethical & Sustainability Practices

 Materials: